angadsingh/s3sync/README.md

 ### Overview

 s3sync.py is a utility created to sync files to/from S3 as a continuously running process, without having to manually take care of managing the sync.
 It internally uses the `aws s3 sync` command to do the sync, and  uses the python module [watchdog](https://github.com/gorakhargosh/watchdog) to listen to filesystem events on the monitored path and push changes to S3.
-For pull, there is no listener imlemented, and it does simple interval based pull.
+For pull, there is no listener implemented, and it does simple interval based pull.
 Therefore for pull it is recommended to use [s3fs](https://github.com/s3fs-fuse/s3fs-fuse) instead  - just mount the s3 bucket on your filesystem.

 ### Features